 Please note that SDI, encoding, and metadata options are not explicitly shown here for the sake of clarity.
 However, it can be reasonably assumed that an input channel can come from either AES or any of the embedded SDI audio channels, and the encoders are directly sourced from Channels 1-8.
-Please see the general system block diagram in Chapter 1.
+Please see Chapter 1 and the general system block diagram for more information about the capabilities of the AERO.air platform.